 Alan B. Schaeffer has a 48-year history of the successful practice of law in and around Dayton, Ohio.
 In addition, he and his wife Beth have been strong supporters of the core areas of support identified as being critical for the future betterment of the Dayton area, especially the arts.
 Alan is a close friend of the Berry family.
 He looks forward to working with Chuck to ensure that his vision is carried forward by the Charles D. Berry Foundation today and into the future.

 Vivian O'Connell Executive Director

 Vivian O’Connell brings decades of experience and a passion for philanthropy to the Foundation and has devoted her career to nonprofit fundraising and development.
 She has helped raise millions of dollars to support the missions of many nonprofit organizations, including the Sacramento Association of Realtors, Leukemia & Lymphoma Society and United Rehabilitation Services (URS).

-Vivian is a graduate of the Leadership Dayton Class of 2018 and serves on the Board of Directors for TEDxDayton and Helping Hands of Dayton.
+Vivian is a graduate of the Leadership Dayton Class of 2018 and serves on the Board of Trustees for The Disability Foundation.
+She has previously served on the Boards of TEDxDayton and Helping Hands of Dayton.
 She joined the Charles D. Berry Foundation in the summer of 2020.

 Annie Nelson Administrative Services Coordinator